Skip to contents

 Defining the scenario

-The first step to creating a ?DiseasyModelOdeSeir model is to define the scenario.
-In this case, as we stated above, we can exactly match the scenario to the data since the data was created using this class of models.
+The first step to creating a ?DiseasyModelOdeSeir model is to define the model scenario.
+In this case, as we stated above, we can exactly match the model scenario to the data since the data was created using the same class of models.

 # Configure an activity module using Danish population and contact information.